G-Loot Esports Platform

 Some games might want to hold recurring promotional events, such as a world championship every year, or quarterly tournaments.
 In this case, it might look more suitable and professional to show the leaderboard natively in the game with a custom design instead of redirecting the users to our default leaderboard page.

-To do this, the leaderboard could be fetched form the GET /score
+To do this, the leaderboard could be fetched form the GET /score-endpoint and a custom UI built to display this data.

 Grouping leaderboards